WellingtonShanghai/Y9-SkillBuilding/index.md

-## Welcome to Basic Skill Building
+## Welcome to Skill Building for A Better Learner

 ### Objectives:
 - To develop research and information synthesising skill